NaniDAO/ie/README.md

 aliases: *exchange*

-`Note:` In `V1.3` on Arbitrum, a `minOutputAmount` can be specified for swaps.
+`Note:` A `minOutputAmount` can be specified for swaps.
 It ensures that you receive a minimum output amount of `object` at the end of the swap, otherwise the transaction will revert.
 The default value is set to `0`.

 ------------------------------------